 You can read some general information on infant ECE in NZ provided by ChildFoum by clicking here to go to a news article.

-Below for ChildForum members only we provide an overview of the Commission's recommendations from the launch of the report.
+Below for ChildForum members only we provide an overview of the Commission's recommendations from the launch of the report and more recorded video.